yanlynnnnn/tp/docs/team/galvinleow.md

 #### 1. Implementation of Revenue Tracker

+Revenue Tracker was implemented as it is an essential part of operating a business.

-1. The creation of 3 user-facing commands and they are the `findrev`, `sortrev` and `clearrev` commands.
+1. The creation of 4 user-facing commands and they are the `findrev`, `sortrev`,`list` and `clearrev` commands.
+(Pull Request [#122](https://github.com/AY2021S1-CS2103T-W13-3/tp/pull/122))
     1. `findrev` command will enable the user to find revenues by date or by service code.
+(Issue [#120](https://github.com/AY2021S1-CS2103T-W13-3/tp/issues/120))
     1. `sortrev` command will sort the revenue list in descending or ascending order based on the user's input.
+(Issue [#193](https://github.com/AY2021S1-CS2103T-W13-3/tp/issues/193), Pull Request [#194](https://github.com/AY2021S1-CS2103T-W13-3/tp/pull/194))
+    1. `listrev`command will list all revenue entries in the revenue list.
+(Issue [#119](https://github.com/AY2021S1-CS2103T-W13-3/tp/issues/119))
     1. `clearev`command will clear all revenue entries in the revenue list.
 2. The creation of 2 backend capabilities that is used by the appointment manager.
     1. Appointment manager will be able to use the method to add revenue into the revenue list when its appointment is done.
+(Issue [#98](https://github.com/AY2021S1-CS2103T-W13-3/tp/issues/98))
     1. Appointment manager will be able to use the method to delete revenue into the revenue list when its appointment is undone.

 All features built will include the implementation of the components from _Logic_, _Storage_ and _Model_.

 #### 2. Testing

 1. Included JUnit Test for Revenue Tracker, with over 90% line of code coverage on average.
+(Issue [#208](https://github.com/AY2021S1-CS2103T-W13-3/tp/issues/208), Pull Request [#209](https://github.com/AY2021S1-CS2103T-W13-3/tp/pull/209))
     1. Included Integration Tests across logic, model and storage components for the Revenue Tracker.
 1. Create test cases to be tested from the GUI.
 1. Conduct session to test from GUI.